sanketmehta87/ovpn-rpi-whitelisting-router-/README.md

-## Using OpenVPN and RaspberryPI to create plug-n-play URL whitelisted filter router/hotspot.
+## Using OpenVPN and RaspberryPI to create plug-n-play URL whitelist filtered + tunneled hotspot.

 Basic idea here is.
 Attach a USB wireless-adapter |or| ethernet cable to RPI.
 Power on the device.
 And the new hotspot created acts as tunneled + filtered router.